Comprehensive Psychiatric Evaluation for Children

 What is a comprehensive psychiatric evaluation?

-A comprehensive psychiatric evaluation may help to diagnose any number of emotional, behavioral, or developmental disorders.
-An evaluation of a child or adolescent is made based on behaviors present.
+A comprehensive psychiatric evaluation may help diagnose any number of emotional, behavioral, or developmental disorders.
+An evaluation of a child or teen is made based on behaviors present.
 These behaviors are reviewed in relation to physical, genetic, environmental, social, cognitive (thinking), emotional, and educational components that may be affected as a result of the behaviors presented.

 When should a comprehensive psychiatric evaluation be sought?

-Many times, parents are the first to suspect that their child or teen is challenged by feelings, behaviors, and/or environmental conditions that cause them to act disruptive, rebellious, or sad.
-This may include problems with relationships with friends and/or family members, school, sleeping, eating, substance abuse, emotional expression, development, coping, attentiveness, and responsiveness.
+Many times, parents are the first to suspect that their child or teen is challenged by feelings, behaviors, or environmental conditions that cause them to act disruptive, rebellious, or sad.
+This may include problems with relationships with friends or family members, school, sleeping, eating, substance abuse, emotional expression, development, coping, attentiveness, and responsiveness.
 It's important for families who suspect a problem in one or more of these areas to seek treatment as soon as possible.
 Treatment for mental health disorders is available.

 What is involved in a comprehensive psychiatric evaluation?

 The following are the most common components of a comprehensive, diagnostic psychiatric evaluation.
 However, each evaluation is different, as each child's symptoms and behaviors are different.
+A comprehensive evaluation may require several hours over one or more visits.
+It will include interviews with the child and parents or guardians.
 Evaluation may include: